micro/micro/doc/faq.md

 Micro is runtime agnostic.
 You can run it anywhere you like.
 On bare metal, on AWS, Google Cloud.
 On your favourite container orchestration system like Mesos or Kubernetes.

-In fact there's a demo of Micro on Kubernetes.
-Check out the repo at [github.com/micro/kubernetes](https://github.com/micro/kubernetes) and the live demo at [web.micro.pm](http://web.micro.pm).
+In fact there's demo config for Micro on Kubernetes.
+Check out the repo at [github.com/micro/kubernetes](https://github.com/micro/kubernetes)

 ## What's the different between API, Web and SRV services?